 Think of domain retailers (registrars, web hosts, and marketplaces) like grocery or big box stores.
 Prices, quality of service, and offerings differ.
 It pays to shop around and pick the one that suits your needs the best.

-Whatever you decide to go with, make sure your chosen providers have the products and customer service that will not only help you to get started but also help you to grow.
+Whatever you decide to go with, make sure your chosen providers have the products and customer service that will not only help you get started but also help you to grow.

 What’s the next step?